 GENERAL FUNCTIONS

-The SPP transfers SDUs, supplied by sending users, encapsulated in a sequence of PDUs known as Space Packets, using services of underlying subnetworks.
+The SPP transfers SDUs, supplied by sending users, producing a sequence of PDUs known as Space Packets, using services of underlying subnetworks.
 The Space Packets have variable lengths and are transferred through subnetworks asynchronously.

 The protocol entity performs the following protocol functions: